Financing options for core energy improvements remain unfocused and fragmented

 Tessa Shin, Vice President – Lending and Programs has helped develop and manage some of the nation’s most innovative energy financing programs including Keystone HELP and on-bill programs in Connecticut and Illinois.
 Most recently she was Director of Unsecured Lending for Renew Financial and prior to Renew’s acquisition of AFC First she was AFC’s Director of Lending and Programs where she managed policies and procedures for AFC's energy efficiency lending programs as well as AFC First’s Home Performance with ENERGY STAR and Power Savers programs.
 She has earned her BPI Building Analyst designation, and holds a B.S. from Cedar Crest College.

-Heather Braithwaite, Vice President – Strategy and Development has been a Senior Associate with Harcourt Brown and Carey and project manager for HBC Energy Capital where she has worked across all sectors, including residential, commercial and government facilities.
+Heather Braithwaite, Vice President – Strategic Development / Rebate Bridge has been a Senior Associate with Harcourt Brown and Carey and project manager for HBC Energy Capital where she has worked across all sectors, including residential, commercial and government facilities.
 Heather has significant experience in developing on-bill finance programs and assessing statewide energy efficiency financing landscapes to enhance current or create new offerings.
 Heather holds a degree in Environmental Studies with a focus in sustainability from the University of Colorado at Boulder and a MBA from Pinchot University, Seattle WA that focuses on sustainable systems.

 Randy Bak, Business Development Director is an experienced contractor and channel development specialist.
 Most recently he was an award-winning sales leader for the innovative energy lender Renew Financial.
 Prior to that Randy had extensive experience in building sucessful regional and national dealer-driven sales teams for Toshiba and other technology companies.
 He holds a BA from the College of New Jersey.